 For more information about how these tax rules affect how much money you will have, consult your mediator and if needed, a financial professional in the Détente network or one of your own choosing.

 URGENT: Read more here about important tax law changes coming into effect on January 1, 2019 making contractual alimony (spousal maintenance) non-deductible to the payer and nontaxable to the receiver.
 Deductible alimony must have been covered in a written separation agreement or included in a finalized divorce by December 31, 2018.

 Final Note: As mentioned above, if the amount of child support is decided in mediation and included in a valid, written, and signed mediation agreement, a judge cannot do a “best interest” test of the child support for the children and substitute the judge’s own judgment of the child support amount for the parents’ agreement.
-However, if the parties agree to an order under which the amount of child support differs from the amount that would be awarded in accordance with the child support guidelines, the court may modify the order only if the circumstances of the child or a person affected by the order have materially and substantially changed since the date of the order.
+However, if the parties agree to an order under which the amount of child support differs from the amount that would be awarded in accordance with the child support guidelines, the court later may modify the order only if the circumstances of the child or a person affected by the order have materially and substantially changed since the date of the order.
 But the judge will send the parents to mediation before stepping in to make a ruling on child support so parents might as well try to reach agreement in mediation first.
 Parents on both sides need to be wise and remember, when the parents don't reach agreement, it takes a trial to get a court to make a child support decision.
 If you are unlucky enough to land in court, your lawyers' and experts' fees to prepare for and to appear at a trial may well cost much more than the child support amount in dispute.